gravitational/careers/challenges/systems/challenge-2.md

 A few notes about the design document:

-* We expect the design document to be complete roughly within the first week.
+* We expect the design document to be completed roughly within the first week.
   This is to ensure you have enough time to work on the implementation.
 * Avoid writing an overly detailed design document.
 Two to three pages is sufficient.
-* Avoid sending us draft design documents, it is difficult to evaluate which parts are draft and which parts are complete.
+* Avoid sending us draft design documents.
+It is difficult to evaluate which parts are draft and which parts are complete.
 Instead we encourage asking questions in Slack and sharing a design document that is ready to be reviewed.

-Once the design document has been approved by two reviewers, move onto implementation.
+Once the design document has been approved by two reviewers, move on to the implementation.

 Split your code submission into roughly 3-5 Pull Requests to give the team an